manwar/python-guide/python-object-oriented-programming.md

     c = C()
     c.showprops()

-It would print something like
+It would print something like:

     prop1
     prop2